I’ve received some inquiries from social media about why I pulled the fuses out of my K16A-B controller for our megatree and how it is wired.

 The K16A-B only supports two PSUs, and on top of that only supports 5A fuses for each of its 16 outputs.
 We are running two strands per port (for a total of 32 strands).
 300 pixels per port * .04 = 12A, so- we risk blowing the port fuses if we use them anyway.
 (At 20% brightness we would actually only peak at .012A/px, or 3.6A per port in this case, but again- we are adding overhead for safety.)

 And then, there’s more:

-Another consideration is pixel data is based on negative/ground, so all pixels being driven from the same controller need to have their negative (-) ports tied together.
-This is done internally on the K16A-B for the two PSUs it supports.
-For our four PSUs- I have tied all the negative ports together in the controller assembly through a bus, as well as via wiring and the controller itself.
+Another consideration is pixel data is based on negative/ground, so all pixels being driven from the same data channel need to have their negative (-) ports tied together if being run from separate PSUs.
+Just to avoid any potential issues, I tie all of the negative (-) ports together for all PSUs in the same controller box.

 What CAN’T happen is to have the positive (+) terminals from different power supplies connected together.
 This can cause the voltage regulators in the PSUs to fail, in some cases spectacularly, by “letting the magic smoke out”!
 Some PSUs can handle this, but the Mean Well and similar industrial supplies many of us use can’t.
 So- we can’t just connect two power supplies together for each side of the K16A-B, and we don’t want to risk such connections “in the field” when assembling the tree.

 So, long story short, we can’t just power the whole tree directly from the K16A-B ports.